anujdeshpande/apod_desktop_background/README.md

-Change your Mac OS X Desktop background to NASA's pic of the day.
+###Change your Mac OS X Desktop background to NASA's pic of the day.
-(Tested on Mavericks)
-NASA Astronomy Picture of the Day http://apod.nasa.gov/apod/ can be found out here.
+NASA Astronomy Picture of the Day can be found out [here]{http://apod.nasa.gov/apod/}.

 Pre Requisites :